rhinodavid/-grpc-tools-node-protoc-promise-ts/README.md

 ## Why would I use this?

-If you want to use [protos](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/) in Javascript code, you could use the
+If you want to use [protos](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io/) in Javascript code, you could use the [`@grpc/proto-loader`](https://github.com/grpc/grpc-node/tree/master/packages/proto-loader) package.
-[`@grpc/proto-loader`](https://github.com/grpc/grpc-node/tree/master/packages/proto-loader) package which parses the protos at runtime.
+It parses the protos to Javacript at runtime.
 If you need flexibily, this may be the best option.
 However, if you've gotten this far, you're probably looking for type safety, and for that we need to generate code.

 `grpc-tools` includes a binary (`protoc`) and plugin to generate Node implementations of protos, and this package is a plugin for `protoc` which generates Typescript definitions for those implementations.